raymondluk1995/Film-Ranking-Web-Development/README.md

 # CITS3403-Project

-The project is a simple flask web app for movie polls.
+The project is a simple flask web application for movie polls.
 After login, users can vote for their favourite movie in each poll for once.

 The purpose of this web application is getting the movie lover community together to vote for their favourite movies, expressing their preference and letting them know how do others think of movies.